juansedo/Scheduling-algorithm/README.md

 This repository stores a code practice for EAFIT University where we need to find the most efficient way to get a schedule for classes such that students walk the shortest possible path to arrive to another class using an algorithm.

+## Problem statement

+You can see the complete description in the `EDA2 Final Project 20201.pdf` file inside this repository.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.